sanskrit/learnsanskrit.org/content/guide/verbs-1/the-ordinary-past-tense.md

 {h Basic meaning}

 The {dfn ordinary past tense} technically refers to past actions that occurred before today.
-But in practice, it refers to any past action.
+But in practice, it refers to any past action:

 {ex